 4. The Friends

-We sign up for our teams a few weeks (or months) prior to the start of the season.
-We have the option, if we so choose, to remain with the same group year after year, provided there is a mutual interest in doing so among our teammates.
-We do not have to worry about teammates being traded away, demoted, or signed by another team.
-We choose our teammates, and they usually end up being our friends for life.
+You sign up for your team a few weeks (or months) prior to the start of the season.
+If you choose to, you can remain with the same group year after year, provided there is a mutual interest in doing so among your teammates.
+And you do not have to worry about teammates being traded away, sent to the minor leagues, or signed by another team.
+Often, you get to choose your teammates, and they usually end up being your friends for life.

 5. The Time Commitment